FelleBohlin/Degree-Project/log.md

     Credit cards: dummy data could be phone number
     Age: Anonymizes but dosnt generate dummy data.

-19/4 - Where in Kalmar at TietoEvry office.
+19/4 - Were in Kalmar at TietoEvry office.
 Worked on prompt enginnering using the new llama v3.

 20/4 - Report Writing, finishing chapter 1

 21/4 - Report writing, working on chapter 2 the theory, written about PII, GDPR, Langchain and prompt engineering

 22/4 Report writing, continued on theory chapter 2, written about Microsoft presidio, GDPR, LLM

+23/4 - Report writing, working on chapther 3 method.